 Below, we outline some of the more significant recent changes to these snap-related tools and their associated documentation:

-New features in this release include better XDG desktop portal support, improvements to the CUPS interfaces, and our initial support for disk space awareness.
+Additional recent new features include better XDG desktop portal support, improvements to the CUPS interfaces, and our initial support for disk space awareness.
 For devices, there’s a new

 snap reboot command to help a system boot into a recovery mode, and there’s now an option to disable